dulucas/UVO_Challenge/Track2/README.md

 ```
 the prediction of **each frame** is saved in COCO format, described [here](https://cocodataset.org/#format-results).

+## Options
+We provide 2 options for mask wrapping, the first one is using optical flow predicted by RAFT network, the second is to apply model from [this paper]() for mask wrapping.
+We found that using optical flow can largely outperfom the second method, we believe this is because the downsampling in the second method hurts the performance on small/fine objects.

 ## Citation
 If you find this project useful in your research, please consider cite:
 ```bash